Sandy Campbell (actor): Personal life

 Sandy Campbell met Donald Windham in 1943 while Campbell was modeling for painter Paul Cadmus.
 The relationship lasted until Campbell's death in 1988.

 Legacy

-Campbell left his estate to Windham with the agreement that, at Windham's death, the remaining of the estate would be used to create a literary prize.
+Campbell left his estate to Windham with the agreement that, at Windham's death, the remainder of the estate would be used to create a literary prize.
 The Donald Windham Sandy M. Campbell Literature Prizes was established in 2011 by Yale University.

 Sandy Campbell's book collection is preserved inside the Beinecke Rare Book & Manuscript Library.